Are we seeing signs that The Tribulation has begun?

 “For God did not give us a spirit of fear, but a spirit of power, of love and a sound mind.”

 Let’s be the voice of God in these troubled times!
-Let’s counteract the doom-sayers’ message with the truth!
-First, we have to understand it, but then let’s get the word out!
+Let’s counteract the doom-sayers’ message with the joy of knowing and trusting in Jesus Christ!

 © 2001 by Terry A. Modica